 The UCLA IDDRC is organized around the following themes; Basic research into core causes of developmental disabilities, Basic research and translational research designed to lead to possible interventions to treat causes as well as improve quality of life for patient and family, Interact with clinical services to implement and translate basic research findings into clinical studies, Education to train next generation of researchers, Communication of research discoveries to clinicians, patients, and family members in our community.

-Kenneth Dorshkind, PhD Interim Director, UCLA Jonsson Comprehensive Cancer Center
+Michael A. Teitell, MD, PhD Director, UCLA Jonsson Comprehensive Cancer Center

 Center Information: (310) 825-5268